Questions are mounting over the Breonna Taylor charges. Here’s what people want to know.

 How did Cameron conclude that police identified themselves when they raided Taylor’s apartment?

 Critics point out that more than a dozen neighbors told reporters they did not hear officers identifying themselves, fueling concerns that the raid was risky and poorly executed.
-And they wonder if Cameron’s statements rest on a man who, according to his lawyer and a recording, initially told police he never heard any announcement.
+And they wonder whether Cameron’s statements rest on a man who, according to his lawyer and a recording, initially told police he never heard any announcement.

 Cameron did not name the witness he mentioned, and his spokeswoman, Elizabeth Kuhn, did not answer questions about Sarpee.
 But the attorney general told local news station WDRB in an interview Tuesday that his team provided the grand jury with “all of the discrepancies in his testimony.”